Consensys/linea-constraints/README.md

 # Linea constraints

-This repository hosts the implementation of the constraint system from the Linea zk-EVM specification.
+This repository hosts the Implementation of the constraint system specified in the [linea-specification repo](https://github.com/Consensys/linea-specification).

+Linea’s constraint system applies to so-called traces which are large matrices of fixed width (i.e. fixed number of columns or ‘registries’) and variable depth (correlating with the complexity of the EVM execution).
+The production of such traces is the job of the [linea-tracer repo](https://github.com/Consensys/linea-tracer).

+Constraints and traces are two of the inputs to the prover.

 It serves developers by making the Linea tech stack open source under the [Apache 2.0 license](LICENSE).